 We all have our stories, they can have many chapters, these create the book of our life.

-I bring 20 years experience, both professional and personal understanding the challenges of being human into the therapeutic relationship.
+I bring 20 +years of experience, both professional and personal understanding the challenges of being human into the therapeutic relationship.

-These thoughts and feelings can become difficult, uncomfortable and may feel like your carrying around baggage or feel weighty- this can feel very physical and tiring!!!
+Thoughts and feelings can become difficult or uncomfortable and may feel like your carrying around baggage or feel weighty, or that you want to hide this can feel very physical and tiring!!!